bjornmeansbear/DefineEthics/README.md

 1. To One's Self & One's Colleagues
 2. To The Client
 3. To The Public
+4. To The Environment/World/Universe
-4. To The Art of Design itself
+5. To The Art of Design itself

 (Where do printers, paper makers, etc. fit into this?
 Colleagues?)